PseudoPower/AFSM/README.md

 I find a more abstractive thing, [Automaton](https://hackage.haskell.org/package/arrows-0.4.4.1/docs/Control-Arrow-Transformer-Automaton.html).
 But I want to make it less abstactive, and easier to use.
 So I add a interesting data type `data SFM m a b = forall m.
 (Monad m) => SFM (a -> m (SFM m a b, b))`.
 Now, the pure and impure worlds are merged.

 There is another thing `IOSF` which is inspired by the keyword `asym` in Elm.
 But I don't know much about the concurrent FRP, so I haven't figure out which one is the right abstaction, and it may be rewritten in future.
-Briefly, now it is `type ThreadSF a b = (TChan a) -> IO (TChan b)`.
+Briefly, now it is `type ThreadSF a b = (TChan a) -> IO (TChan b)`, and the constructor is `newThreadSF :: Foldable t => SF a (t b) -> IO (ThreadSF a b)`.

 ## Introduction